Animal field guide

 - The replacement keeps the AnimalDex number filled with a unique species.

 To find Whinchat in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside this species uses the habitat described by its biology and principle, giving the new catalog slot a real ecological setting instead of a duplicate capture label. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: europe, sub_saharan_africa.
+This species uses the habitat described by its biology and principle, giving the new catalog slot a real ecological setting instead of a duplicate capture label. than by covering too much ground.

 - Sunlit logs, exposed branches, warm rocks, or regular perch sites used for scanning